 Yuka is an officially Licensed Psychologist in Japan, Licensed Psychotherapist / Marriage and Family Therapist in California, US, and Registered Counsellor (SAC) and Registered Practitioner (APACS).
 Full member of Singapore Psychological Society (SPS), Singapore Association for Counselling (SAC) and Association of Psychotherapists and Counsellors in Singapore (APACS).

-She offers therapy to individuals, adults, adolescents, children, couples, and groups with issues such as grief and loss, depression, anxiety, relationships, trauma and abuse, life transition, marriage and divorce, including pre-marital counseling.
+She assists individuals, adults, adolescents, children, couples, and groups in addressing issues such as grief and loss, feelings of sadness, anxiety, relationships, trauma and past negative experiences, life transitions, marital challenges, including pre-marital sessions.

-She has been trained in the field of counseling, served in counseling centers in both in the US (JFK Community Counseling Center in Sunnyvale, CA) and Singapore (SAGE Counselling Centre for elderly and caregivers) since 1998.
-Also she provided school counseling for children, adolescents, and their parents in elementary and middle schools in the Cupertino Union School District in California (John Muir Elementary School, Abraham Lincoln Elementary School, De Vargas Elementary School and Hyde Middle School).
+She has acquired training in the field of counselling and has served in counselling centres both in the US (JFK Community Counseling Center in Sunnyvale, CA) and Singapore (SAGE Counselling Centre for elderly and caregivers) since 1998.
+She has also extended her assistance in schools, counseling for children, adolescents, and their parents in elementary and middle schools in the Cupertino Union School District in California (John Muir Elementary School, Abraham Lincoln Elementary School, De Vargas Elementary School and Hyde Middle School).

-After getting her official license in US, she was providing counseling and psychotherapy in several places including the Psychological Services Department at the College of San Mateo, Alta Mira Counseling in San Jose, Nihon Bay Clinic in San Mateo, and Christian Counseling Center in Mountain View and Los Altos, Japanese Association Clinic in Singapore, and now at Annabelle Psychology in Novena, Singapore and Japan Green Clinic in Orchard, Singapore.
-Yuka has had a successful private practice since 2007.
-She also enjoys facilitating educational classes such as self-care, mindfulness, marriage, parenting and giving talks in the local community.
+After getting her official license in US, she was providing counselling and psychotherapy in several places including the Psychological Services Department at the College of San Mateo, Alta Mira Counseling in San Jose, Nihon Bay Clinic in San Mateo, and Christian Counseling Center in Mountain View and Los Altos, and in Singapore, provided counselling and psychological support at multiple venues including Japanese Association Clinic in Singapore, and currently Annabelle Psychology in Novena, Singapore and Japan Green Clinic in Orchard, Singapore.
+Yuka has been operating a successful private practice since 2007.
+She also enjoys facilitating educational classes such as self-care, mindfulness, marital guidance, parenting and giving talks in the local community.

-She studied psychology as a major subject at Ritsumeikan University and Keio University in Japan, and completed her postgraduate studies in social work, receiving training and counseling at the National University of Singapore and in counseling psychology at John F. Kennedy University in California, US.
+She pursed her studies in psychology at Ritsumeikan University and Keio University in Japan, and completed her postgraduate studies in social work, acquiring training and counselling at the National University of Singapore and in counseling psychology at John F. Kennedy University in California, US.

-She has been a member of American Psychological Association (APA), Japanese Psychological Association(JPA), Singapore Psychological Society (SPS), Singapore Association for Counselling (SAC), Association of Psychotherapists and Counsellors Singapore (APACS) and California Association of Marriage and Family Therapists (CAMFT).
+She is affiliated with various associations including the American Psychological Association (APA), Japanese Psychological Association(JPA), Singapore Psychological Society (SPS), Singapore Association for Counselling (SAC), Association of Psychotherapists and Counsellors Singapore (APACS) and California Association of Marriage and Family Therapists (CAMFT).

-Psychotherapy is described as a method of treating psychological/mental disorders and distress, primarily through communication and the use of scientifically validated procedures.
-Through these processes, clients are able to learn coping mechanisms towards the particular illness or source of stress they may be dealing with, by developing a healthier mindset and habits.
+Psychotherapy is described as a method to address psychological challenges and distress, primarily through communication and scientifically validated procedures.
+Through these processes, clients learn coping mechanisms towards their challenges by developing a healthier thought patterns and habits.

-There is a wide range of psychotherapy techniques which are used depending on the client’s conditions, however, the main similarity between them is that the treatment is primarily verbal.
-Also known as talk therapy, communicating by verbalising thoughts and internal conflicts is the key to overcoming the problematic situation.
-By working together with a psychotherapist, clients are able to clearly identify their source of distress and overcome the obstacles that are causing their mental or social discomfort.
+There is a variety of psychotherapy techniques which are used depending on the client’s conditions, however, the main similarity between them is that share a common method: primarily verbal communication.
+Also known as talk therapy, expressing thoughts and internal conflicts is pivotal to addressing the issue at hand.
+In collaboration with a psychotherapist, clients can identify and overcome their challenges.

-Dealing with primarily Japanese clients, Yuka specialises in sessions with clients facing adjustment disorders, being unused to a sudden change in environment or lifestyle.
-Adjustment disorders include stress and sadness resulting from trigger events such as a divorce, general life changes, health issues in yourself or a loved one, moving away from your home or financial issues.
-Patients may experience themselves reacting irrationally or excessively to minor life stressors.
-All symptoms of anxiety and depression in adjustment disorders occur within three months that the stressor has taken place and last no longer than six months after it has ended.
+Yuka specialises in assisting primarily clients who are facing adjustment disorders due to sudden changes in environment or lifestyle.
+Adjustment disorders encompass feelings of stress and sadness triggered by events such as divorce, life changes, health concerns in oneself or a loved one, relocating, or financial issues.
+Individuals might find themselves responding excessively or unusually to minor life stressors.
+Symptoms of anxiety and low mood related to adjustment disorders arise within three months of the stressor and typically diminish within six months after the event has passed.

 To categorise psychotherapy largely, it can be summarised into individual therapy, couple therapy, group therapy and family therapy